Academic Catalog

 PTBS 50100 Human Anatomy (NLA)

-Human Anatomy is the study of the gross anatomical components of the human body through the use of lecture and cadaver dissection.
+Investigates the gross anatomical components of the human body through the use of lecture and cadaver dissection.
 Emphasis is placed on the musculoskeletal and neurovascular systems found in the extremities, trunk, chest, and abdominal walls, and in the head and neck.
-Prerequisites: PTBS 31400.
 (U,Y)

 6 Credits